 - Articles enhance awareness both online and in print but especially in print.
 Publishers appreciate a well-written article that’s interesting and provides useful information.
 It will establish the author as a credible source and a knowledgeable resource.
 It creates awareness.

 - Blogging is a great way to develop a following and increase awareness in those who read our blog.
 And as a post is shared more people will be exposed to us and our writing.

 - Online efforts including guest blogging, commenting on blogs (real comments, not “buy my book”), and interacting on social media.
 These take time and require effort, but when done wisely they produce great results – and backfire dramatically if done badly.
 Each is its own art and requires time to develop.

 There are other creative tactics that authors can do to increase brand awareness, but these are some of the top ones.
 Just remember, branding is building for the future.
-For the most part it’s not going to immediately sell books, but if it does that’s just a pleasant bonus.
-Book sales requires a different approach.
+For the most part, it’s not going to immediately sell books, but if it does that’s just a pleasant bonus.
+Book sales require a different approach.

 What do you think?
 Please share your thoughts in the comment section below.Sell more books when you create top-of-mind awareness for your author brand.
 Click To Tweet

 Peter DeHaan is an author, publisher, and editor.
 He gives back to the writing community through this blog.
 Get insider info from his monthly newsletter.
 Sign up today!